A billiards-like dynamical system for attacking chess pieces: Open Questions

 \begin{question} Given a polygonal board $\calB$ (or an arbitrary convex board $\calB$), what conditions on the slopes $m_1$ and $m_2$ will ensure that there is a periodic orbit in $\calB$? \end{question}

-\begin{question} For which choice of board $\calB$, slopes $m_1$ and $m_2$, and initial point $\bfb$ is the extended trajectory through $\bfb$ ergodic? \end{question}
+\begin{question} For which choice of board $\calB$, slopes $m_1$ and $m_2$, and initial point $\bfb$ is the trajectory through $\bfb$ ergodic? \end{question}

-To apply Theorems~\ref{thm:vertices} and \ref{thm:denominator}, we must understand the periodic orbits and also be able to determine the rank of their corresponding cyclical trajectories.
+To apply Theorems~\ref{thm:vertices} and \ref{thm:denominator}, we must understand the periodic orbits and also be able to determine the rank of their corresponding cyclic trajectory segments.
 This leads to the following refinement of the Question~\ref{q:periodic}.

 \begin{question} For which choice of board $\calB$ and slopes $m_1$ and $m_2$ does there exist a rigid cycle?
 And under which conditions is there a unique rigid cycle? \end{question}